May 8

 The tide has shifted, big checks are hard to come by, and DTC businesses must quickly produce a profitable business model that generates immediate and consistent returns.

-I think David Rockefeller had it right – ”If necessity is the mother of invention, discontent is the father of progress.”
-So how do DTC brands approach cost-cutting and doing more with less?
+I think David Rockefeller had it right – “If necessity is the mother of invention, discontent is the father of progress.”
+So, how do DTC brands approach cost-cutting and doing more with less?

-Well, many are choosing to cut marketing costs as fast as possible to allow the cash to last longer.
+Many are choosing to cut marketing costs as fast as possible to allow the cash to last longer.
 Q4 of 2023 will be very telling for many start-ups that have not yet raised the funds needed to scale.
-I’ve seen this movie before.

 Cost Cutting Myths for CPG